South Roxana, Illinois

 South Roxana, incorporated in March 1967, is a village in Madison County, Illinois, United States.
 The population was 1,891 at the 2020 census.

+History

+South Roxana grew up in the 1920s as a residential settlement immediately south of Roxana, the company village that had developed around the Shell Oil refinery now known as the Wood River Refinery.
+The tract was laid out about 1920 by a St. Louis development group, the Gonterman interests, which subdivided former farmland into building lots; within a few years dozens of houses had been built, many of them occupied by refinery workers.

+Residents discussed forming a village as early as the 1920s, but the question was set aside for decades, and incorporation referendums were defeated more than once before voters approved village status in March 1967.
+Lawrence Cunningham became the village's first mayor.

 Geography

 South Roxana is bordered to the north and east by the village of Roxana, to the south by a western extension of the city of Edwardsville, and to the west by the village of Hartford.

 Illinois Route 111 runs along the western edge of South Roxana, leading north 2 mi to Wood River and south 6 mi to Pontoon Beach.
 Downtown St. Louis is 20 mi to the south-southwest.
 Illinois Route 255, a four-lane expressway, passes just east of the village limits, with access from Exits 3 and 5.
 Route 255 leads south 4 mi to Interstates 255 and 270 and north 6 mi to Bethalto.

 According to the U.S. Census Bureau, South Roxana has a total area of 2.3 sqmi, of which 0.1 sqmi, or 4.51%, are water.